Jaehoon9201/RealTime-Audio-Spectogram-and-Classifier/README.md

 # ▶RealTimeAudio-FFT-SPECGRAM-AQ.py
-It's a newly updated code from the below file(RealTime-Audio-FFT-and-Specgram).
-It's also based on the [Reference](https://github.com/markjay4k/Audio-Spectrum-Analyzer-in-Python).
+This code is based on the [Reference](https://github.com/markjay4k/Audio-Spectrum-Analyzer-in-Python).
 ### [RealTime-Audio-FFT-and-Specgram.py]
 1. More optimized.
 It shows the data acquired during 4 seconds.
 2. It saves the audio file obtained during 4 seconds.
 It also makes a list of the saved files.
 It could be used for training a audio-classifier.